 The founder of the ‘C’ language, Dennis Ritchie is known as “Father of C” and also “Father of UNIX”.

-C programming language is a very popular programming language because it is reliable, simple and easy to use and it is the base for almost all the other programming languages.
+The c programming language is very popular because it is reliable, simple and easy to use and it is the base for almost all the other programming languages.

 The following are the language before ‘c’ & various versions of ‘c’.

 The CPL was invented by Martin Richards at the University of Cambridge in the early of 1960s.

 2. BCPL (Basic Combined Programming Language)

 The BCPL was invented by Martin Richards at the University of Cambridge in the year of 1966.
 It was a popular programming language at that time.
 BCPL allows the user, direct access to the computer memory.
 BCPL is the extension of CPL.

 3. B Language